jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 Automatic Containment for reads and writes,
 2008-07-03

-Does automatic containment apply to reads and writes?
+Might automatic containment apply to reads and writes?
 The two counterparts do not represent the same object.
 They are different objects.
 How do you draw that out in a diagram.
 I won’t be concerned with it now.
 Automatic Execution Order is my current subject.
 Not the notation of it.